Hi, I'm Susan...

 I’ve always been interested in helping people feel better.
 My 25-year career in health policy and planning (my undergrad is in Business Administration, and I have a master’s degree in health services administration) gave me a solid understanding of how Canada’s overarching health system works.
 Now I’m putting my passion to work at the opposite end of the spectrum.
 Working one-on-one with people who have very specific health needs and seeing firsthand the positive outcomes of the holistic and integrative approach of yoga therapy is very rewarding!

-I am a member of the International Association of Yoga Therapists (IAYT) and the Canadian Yoga Alliance.
+I am a member of the International Association of Yoga Therapists (IAYT).

 And a bit of my back story...